How to Create an Admin Dashboard Wireframe Easily

 Step 1: Create a New Project for Dashboard Wireframe

-Click the "Create New Project" button to define your canvas and device parameters.
+Click the "Create" > "Prototype" button to define your canvas and device parameters.
 Ideally, you want to create a wireframe for desktops as well as mobiles.

 Step 2: Add Elements for Admin Dashboard Wireframe